Spilled Water on Hard Drive? Guide to Water Damage Recovery

 Minimize business disruption.
 We retrieve lost data fast, so you can focus on what matters.

-Professional Data Recovery: The Only Safe Path Forward
+Professional Data Recovery: The Recommended Path for Data Safety

-Recovering data from a water damaged hard drive requires specialized knowledge, equipment, and procedures performed in a controlled environment:
+Recovering data from a water damaged hard drive requires specialized knowledge, equipment, and controlled procedures:

 • Specialized Cleaning:

-• Internal Assessment (Cleanroom Required): If internal contamination is suspected or the drive fails after PCB cleaning, it must be opened in a certified cleanroom.
+• Internal Assessment (Cleanroom Required): If internal contamination is suspected or issues persist after PCB cleaning, requires opening in a certified cleanroom.

-• Internal Cleaning (If Necessary): Highly specialized, delicate procedures may be used to attempt cleaning of internal components, including platters, if contaminated.
-This is complex and carries risks but may be the only option.
+• Internal Cleaning (If Necessary): Delicate, specialized procedures to attempt cleaning of internal components (platters, heads), if contaminated.
+This is complex and risky.

-• Drive Imaging: Once the drive (or a version rebuilt with donor parts) is stable enough, a sector-by-sector clone is created to extract the data safely.
+• Drive Imaging: Creating a sector-level clone once the drive (or rebuilt version) is stable enough to extract data safely.

-• Data Reconstruction: Analyzing the cloned data to retrieve files and folders.
+• Data Reconstruction: Analyzing cloned data to retrieve files.

 Emergency Data Recovery Services